Richard-code-gig/Orchestr8/README.md

       cd Orchestr8
       task_workflow Scheduler/commands.sql
       ```
-      If the entry point script is not set, use:
+      If the entry point script is not set in line 7 above, use:
       ```sh
       python Scheduler/task_workflow.py Scheduler/commands.sql
       ```